Admission to the MSc Archaeology programme Archaeological Science or admission to the RMSc Archaeology programme;

 Seminar-based introductory lectures;

-A retake consists of the improvement of the report within 6 weeks after submission of the first version, but only if the attendance requirements have been met.
+A retake consists of the improvement of the report within six weeks after submission of the first version, but only if the attendance requirements have been met.

-All analyses and the report must be completed in block 2.
+All analyses and the report must be completed during the block.

 To be provided by the examinator.